 Flat feet more commonly known as fallen arches is a condition found in both children and adults.
 In most situations, when the patient is non-weight bearing, there will be some sort of discernible arch, however, that arch quickly disappears when the patients stands up.
-This distinction needs to be made because there are individuals who exhibit a more rigid flat foot both standing and sitting.
-These individuals generally have more symptomatic problems and this discussion will briefly look into that condition at the end.

 The ‘flexible flat foot’ that we are going to discuss here may occur in one or both feet, and the degree of flattening can vary between the two feet.
 In many people flat feet are not an issue at all and these people go through life without any foot problems.
 In others, the long term effects of flat feet can not only lead to foot and ankle pain, but many people will also experience knee, hip and lower back pain as a result of their feet being flat.